walmartlabs/phoenix-app-promo/README.md

   * Remove an `app-try-open` user action (see [Usage](#usage), info about `onUserAction`)

+  * Rename an `app-go-to-store` user action to `app-promo-open`

-  * Add optional inline loading indicator on "Open" button
+  * Add optional inline loading indicator with configurable duration on the "Open" button

 ## 0.1.1 / 2013-10-22